-Medical mistakes are widespread, federal officials say.
-The Food and Drug Administration estimates that 1.3 million patients are injured each year by medication errors.
-Hospital infections, many of them preventable, claim about 100,000 lives each year while medical errors by doctors, nurses and other health care officials cause anywhere from 44,000 to 98,000 deaths annually.
+Medical mistakes are widespread.
+In fact, the Food and Drug Administration estimates that at least 1.5 million people are injured each year by preventable medication errors.
+The Center for Disease Control reports that preventable hospital infections claim an estimated 99,000 lives each year nationally.
+The Institute of Medicine projects that medical errors of doctors, nurses, and other health care officials cause death to anywhere from 44,000 to 98,000 people annually.

 - Anesthesia errors;

 - Surgical injuries, including those that occur during a laparoscopic cholecystectomybariatric surgery, and other types of procedures;

 - Spinal cord injuries;

 Medical malpractice requires special scientific or medical knowledge or skill that the ordinary layman does not possess.
 Hence the need for an expert witness.
 In contrast, ordinary negligence can be assessed by a judge’s or jury’s everyday experience.
 (Wulbrecht v Jehle, 92 AD3d 1213 [4th Dept 2012]).

 To illustrate, a hospital patient undergoing cancer treatment suffered fractures on her way from her bed to the bathroom.
 The patient claimed negligence against the hospital for not providing a bedpan by her bed.
 The court ruled that this was a medical malpractice issue, not negligence, because it required special operational understanding of a medical facility.
 Zellar v Tompkins Community Hospital,Inc. (124 AD2d 287 [3d Dept 1986]).

 Furthermore, ordinary negligence and medical malpractice differ regarding their statutes of limitations.
 In New York state, ordinary negligence has 3 years, while medical malpractice has only 2½.